Here are some common questions we are asked from potential clients who have

 What are some of the common symptoms you see among your clients with scrupulosity?
 Have you noticed any symptoms that are unique to the LDS faith (i.e., obsession with paying tithing)?

 The driving force with any type of OCD, including scrupulosity, is uncertainty.
-I haven’t met anyone who struggles with scrupulosity who is worried about their tithing.
-The reason may be because tithing is more clear-cut.
-You either pay or you don’t.
-The only uncertainty in this situation, would be when individuals question whether they paid their tithing sincerely or not.
+Individuals struggling with scrupulosity can be worried about anything related to their religion and morals including tithing.
+Though tithing may appear to be clear-cut –you either pay or you don’t– it's not that simple for some people.
+They may struggle with decisions as to what money earned or gifted should be tithed and question whether they haven paid their tithing sincerely or not.

 The most common symptom is obsessing (rumination) about present or past behaviors which may have jeopardized their standing before God.
 Uncertainty drives clients to obsess about whether they are good enough or worthy of God’s love and blessings, and to do something to feel better about the way they think God views them.
 Scrupulosity is an equal opportunity disorder, so it relates to their own experiences and what is important to them.